Skip to main content

 And this is just the beginning!

-In the coming months, we'll add support for GPU hardware, more quantized models, MAX SDK for macOS and Windows, and more production-ready solutions in the Enterprise Edition.
+In the coming months, we'll add support for GPU hardware, more quantized models, MAX SDK for macOS and Windows, and solutions for production deployment with MAX.

 Also, we're aware that MAX has some sharp edges, some features aren't quite done, and others don't exist yet.
 For details about the known issues and features we're working on, please see the roadmap and known issues.